eddebaby/GGMSaveManager/README.md

   Slot Number : State *Save State Number* (Version Number) - Game Name/Number

 Use the "Load Game Names" feature to replace 'Game 1' (etc) with the names of the games you are using.

 Clicking a line in the list will select the corresponding save slot; this activates the function buttons for that slot.

 You can Copy and Paste between 2 different open save data files.

  Line colour/boldness
  --------------------

- - If the line is in bold, then the corresponding slot will be loaded by the GGM for that Save ID.
+ - If the line is in **bold**, then the corresponding slot will be loaded by the GGM for that Save ID.

  - If the line is not in bold, then the corresponding slot is old save data, and will not be loaded by the GGM.
    Increasing the version number to be the current highest (turning it bold) will cause the GGM to use this slot by preference.

- - If the line is in Red, then the slot is corrupt (checksum does not match data) This slot will be rejected by the GGM.
+ - If the line is in Red, then the slot is corrupt (hash does not match data) This slot will be rejected by the GGM.

 Notes
 =====
  * save ID is not changed when importing SRAM
  * SRAM size is not changed when importing SRAM
  * see "save format.txt" for details on how the Game Gear Micro stores the SRAM and save state data for it's games.